Active Whitening Charcoal Toothpaste

 Guys with fragile bridgework will find the product specializes in soothing teeth after a good rinse.

-But the fact it harnesses similar oral healthcare virtues as other premium toothpaste and goes beyond the call of duty makes it the champ in its category.
+However, the fact that it harnesses similar oral healthcare virtues as other premium toothpaste and goes beyond the call of duty makes it the champ in its category.

 $7.49 at Amazon.com